 A concept closely tied to that of confirmation bias is the filter bubble.
 Filter bubbles are intellectual isolation that can occur when websites make use of algorithms to selectively assume the information a user would want to see, and then give information to the user according to this assumption.
 Websites make these assumptions based on the information related to the user, such as former click behaviour, browsing history, search history and location.
 As we can tell from the definition, we are the creators of our own filter bubbles.
 Varying algorithms from social media sites and search engines keep track of the content we choose to interact with and then begin to show us only what the algorithm has determined we want to see.
 When we pair this with our innate confirmation bias, we begin creating a bubble of information that only confirms the beliefs we already have.
-This can aid in the spread of "fake news" because we are more likely to interact with people who hold similar beliefs as us, when those people share "fake news" it is likely to appeal to our friends and they will share it.
+This can aid in the spread of "fake news" because we are more likely to interact with people who hold similar beliefs as us, when those people share "fake news" it is likely to appeal to us also and so we take up the story and share it.
+Similarly, when we share "fake news" it is likely to appeal to our friends and they will share it.
 The real issue is that these algorithms are so common we may not even notice that information from other viewpoints is missing.